hasura/athena-preview-gdw/README.md

 All Athena credentials are managed via env vars supplied to the docker container only.
 Any change in the credentials requires the docker containers to be rolled out again.

 #### Using Hasura console
-For this Athena preview, Hasura console is not currently supported, so you won't be able to manage metadata via the UI, and you'll have to use the metadata API
+For this Athena preview release, Hasura console is not currently supported, so you won't be able to manage metadata via the UI, and you'll have to use the metadata API

 #### GraphQL feature support
-For this Athena preview, Hasura only supports GraphQL schema generation from the Athena catalog, relationships and permissions.
+For this Athena preview release, Hasura only supports GraphQL schema generation from the Athena catalog, relationships and permissions.
 Advanced support for features like aggregations & subscriptions are not available yet.

+#### Hasura EE support
+For this Athena preview release, Hasura GraphQL Engine is not enabled with EE features.